Upper/Lower Split

 Program Overview

-The ultimate intermediate muscle building program.
-Train each muscle group twice per week with optimal volume distribution, allowing for both intensive workouts and complete recovery.
-This is where serious muscle building begins.
+A structured 16-week upper/lower program for intermediate lifters.
+Train each muscle group twice per week with balanced volume distribution, allowing for both intensive workouts and adequate recovery.
+A practical intermediate training structure.

 16-Week Periodization